Top 11 Health Benefits Of Ginger

 Ginger comes from the family which has close relatives like the spice turmeric, galangal, and cardamom.
 All of these spices are popular additions to culinary dishes.

-Originally the ginger root was cultivated in China and served many medicinal purposes.
+Originally the ginger root was cultivated in China and just like garlic, served many medicinal purposes.
 Some of the health benefits of ginger include aiding in digestion and fighting viruses such as the flu and common cold.

 This makes ginger tea a popular choice to help boost your immune system if you feel you are coming down with a sickness.